 I'm a school teacher interested in the program for my students.
 Can the program cover all my students for the whole day/week?

 Depending on the funding available to us and the school’s schedule, the Boulder Ballet instructor/s can teach all classes throughout the day for the duration of the residency.
 This is two days of instruction (per class group) for Elementary Schools and four days of instruction (per class group) for Middle Schools.

 Can we combine classes to cover more students?

-We try to keep to a 1:30 ratio as much as possible to ensure the highest quality instruction, with the school’s classroom teacher also in the room.
+We try to keep to a 1:30 ratio as much as possible to ensure the highest quality instruction.
 In some cases we can be flexible with this depending on circumstances.